 I’m sure you’ve read many words and names like Xi’an or Qin Shihuang and have no idea how to pronounce them.

 When learning pinyin, the most important thing to know is that pinyin is not pronounced exactly as you read it in English.
 For example, ‘he’ is NOT pronounced like ‘h-ee’, instead, it sounds like ‘Kh-eh’.

-Every pinyin word has at least three parts: an initial, a final & a tone.
+Every word has at least three parts: an initial, a final & a tone.

 Initials are basically the consonants from English alphabets except for V, W & Y with their replacements.
 A clear representation of initials is shown in the chart below:

 It wouldn’t be wrong if I tell you that finals in pinyin are the vowels or combination of vowels from English alphabets that create the basic sounds.
 Some finals also include “n & g”.
-We have placed a chart below for your clear understanding of Finals in pinyin:
+We have placed a chart below for your clear understanding of Finals:

 Also, there are some special finals, which are made by combining sounds of finals and they’re not used that often.
 The below chart shows the details:

 The last but the most important element of a pinyin word is a tone, without a tone it is a normal word in English.
 The tone is always placed above any final in a syllable to define the correct pronunciation of the word.
 There are 4+1 tones which are described briefly in the chart below: